 The Law encourages active participation of employees in public bodies or private entities to report and denounce corrupt acts and practices.
 Moreover, the Law on the creation of a specialised and independent anti-corruption body has been approved.
-This Law increases access to national electronic public registries for prosecutors and the police, thus improving the fight against corruption.106 However, corruption remains prevalent in many areas and continues to present a serious problem.107
+This Law increases access to national electronic public registries for prosecutors and the police, thus improving the fight against corruption.
+However, corruption remains prevalent in many areas and continues to present a serious problem.
+The corruption remains prevalent in many areas and continues to present a serious problem.